 I’ve searched and searched, but I’ve struggled finding a Christmas pudding worth sharing with you all.
 The Christmas puddings which are ‘sugar free’ still have a lot of carbs including flour, breadcrumbs, fruits, dried fruit, fruit juices and alcohol which I think are still going to be too much of a sugar spike, even when paired with copious amounts of cream and nuts.

-Alternatively, if you would like to try to make your own there is a couple of recipes shared on the Jamie Oliver forum here.
-Nigella Lawson's Sugar Free Christmas Pudding recipe shared here and Josceline Dimbleby's Christmas Pudding recipe shared with Woman & Home magazine here.
+Alternatively, if you would like to try to make your own sugar free pudding, there is Nigella Lawson’s Sugar Free Christmas Pudding recipe shared here and Josceline Dimbleby’s Christmas Pudding recipe shared with Woman & Home magazine here.